Advertisement

 Cities like Philadelphia looked at New York City’s solution as an example.
 Photographer and reformer Jacob Riis was also a supporter of the undertakings at Riverside Hospital, finding it peaceful and effective, and felt, as Mason writes, “exile to North Brother Island was necessary to protect the city and well worth the cost, both social and financial.”

-6. Typhoid Mary Epitomized the Decline of North Brother Island as a Medical Facility
+6. Typhoid Mary Died on North Brother Island

-Mason in North Brother Island, The Last Unknown Place in New York City, after the initial success in controlling epidemics in New York City, North Brother Island “soon became a place of moral compromise, lax care, and anti-immigrant discrimination.”
-The infamous Typhoid Mary (aka Mary Mellon) was simply a figure that epitomized the challenges and forthcoming decline to come to North Brother Island.
+After the initial success in controlling epidemics in New York City, North Brother Island “soon became a place of moral compromise, lax care, and anti-immigrant discrimination,” Mason writes.
+The infamous Typhoid Mary (aka Mary Mellon) was a figure who epitomized the island's challenges and forthcoming decline.
 She was a healthy carrier of typhus and worked as a cook for the upper classes of New York.

 She infected more than twenty people and was first sent to North Brother Island from 1907 to 1910.
-She was released on the condition that she could not work as a cook, but continued to do so under an alias where she infected more.
-She was sent back to North Brother Island for life from 1915 to her death in 1938.
+She was released on the condition that she would not work as a cook, but she continued to do so under an alias and infected more people.
+She was sent back for life from 1915 until her death in 1938.
 She lived in a small house built just for her so that she could be in complete isolation.
-In the book Fever, about Typhoid Mary, Mary Beth Keane writes “I really believe that, if she had infected a tenement with hundreds of people in it, and far more deaths had been the result, she wouldn’t have been put in the position she was in, working as she did for a wealthy family.”
+In the book Fever, Mary Beth Keane writes, “I really believe that, if she had infected a tenement with hundreds of people in it, and far more deaths had been the result, she wouldn’t have been put in the position she was in, working as she did for a wealthy family.”

 5. In the Early 1900s, 25% of the Island Was Landfill

-4. General Slocum Sinking at North Brother Island Was Largest Loss of Life Until 9/11
+4. The General Slocum Sunk Offshore Causing the Largest Loss of Life Until 9/11

-Not far from shore, a fire burst out, and quickly consumed the ship.
+Not far from shore, a fire burst out onboard and quickly consumed the ship.
 The combination of faulty lifeboats and life jackets, a panicked crowd of non-swimmers, and a cowardly crew that sought their own escape first led to mayhem and death.
-The crisis was made worse by the captain’s refusal to bring the burning ship to shore, ostensibly to prevent the fire from spreading, and the unfortunate timing of the fire occurring while the boat was in Hell Gate’s notoriously rough waters.
+The crisis was made worse by the captain’s refusal to bring the burning ship to shore, ostensibly to prevent the fire from spreading.
+The unfortunate timing of the fire occurred while the boat was in Hell Gate’s notoriously rough waters.

 The General Slocum sank just off North Brother Island with victims and debris washing up on shore.
 The staff of the hospitals of the island served as rescue staff for the event.
 1,021 people died either by fire or drowning that day, with only a few hundred surviving.
 The disaster also devastated the large German-American population on the Lower East Side.